 “We do not work under bright stage lights or on the big screen,” the letter read.
 But “even though we work in very different environments, we share a common experience of being preyed upon by individuals who have the power to hire, fire, blacklist, and otherwise threaten our economic, physical, and emotional security.”

-The series of events placed a Hollywood spotlight on ANC, which Mónica Ramírez co-founded with fellow farmworkers’ rights activist Mily Treviño-Sauceda.
+The series of events placed a Hollywood spotlight on ANC, co-founded by farmworkers’ rights activist Mily Treviño-Sauceda.
 The organization has conducted on-the-ground organizing and advocacy since its founding in 2011, although its roots go back even further.
-For Ramírez, the Ohio-born daughter and granddaughter of farmworkers, the wheels began turning in the early 1990s.
-That’s when, as a 14-year-old, she began writing impactful stories about issues facing the Latino farmworker community in her local newspaper.
-She later went on to earn a law degree at Ohio State University and a master’s degree in public administration from Harvard.

 Treviño-Sauceda first became aware of the struggles her community faced by experiencing them firsthand as a teenage farmworker in California in the 1970s.
 Sexual harassment was rampant, and when a boss fondled her, Treviño-Sauceda was afraid to speak out.
 When she finally confided in her father, he seemed to blame her for the incident.
 After that, she didn’t want to speak out for fear of being shamed.
 Until, that is, United Farm Workers came along.
 Moved by their mission, Treviño-Sauceda became a union farmworker and began organizing on their behalf in the 1970s and early ‘80s.
 In 1991, she founded Líderes Campesinas, the nation’s first farmworker organization for women.
 Women, she believes, are the key to changing and uplifting the lives of American farmworkers and other marginalized peoples.